-Grand Deacons, with Black Rods, on a line, seven feet apart; GRAND MASTER:
+Grand Deacons, with Black Rods, on a line, seven feet apart;

+Grand Master;

+Grand Sward Rooms with a Drawn Sword.

 Grand Sword Bearer, with a Drawn Sword; Two Stewards, with White Rods.

 A triumphal arch is usually erected at the place where the ceremony is to be performed.
 The procession passes through the arch, and the Brethren repairing to their stands, the Grand Master and his officers take their places on a temporary platform, covered with a carpet.
 The following Hymn may then be sung: